instant-technologies/chimesamples/BotBeforeChime/CustomerBot/README.md

 bot.BotSecret = "Directline Secret";
 ```

 Chime sends down conversations using Adaptive Cards – and bot framework handles these cards differently.
-In the example, there is code to transform these cards – background info on this is here in this technote (if you have it)
+In the example, there is code to transform these cards.

 When the sample bot acts as the proxy, you can make an authenticated\non authenticated post via HTTP using this endpoint to pass along some custom values that Chime might care about and have those values associated with a chat session.
 This information is wrapped using the seekerdata object.
 This information can be passed at any point in the conversation.